As China's economy slows and demand for credit drops, local traders see pick up in overall money market liquidity conditions.

 The higher the index reading, the tighter liquidity appears to survey participants.

-The People's Bank of China conducted CNY1 trillion MLFs in November to hedge the equivalent maturity, overall draining a net CNY790 billion from the interbank market as of Nov 23, MNI calculated.
+The People’s Bank of China conducted CNY100 billion MLF in May, offsetting the equivalent maturity.
+PBOC drained net CNY10 billion via its open market operation as of May 24, MNI calculated.

-The PBOC Policy Bias Index stood at 40.7 in November, down from 44.6 in October, with 81.5% of the participants saying current policy will be implemented.
+The PBOC Policy Bias Index edged down to 42.2 in May from in 45.0 April, with 84.4% of the participants seeing policy remaining on hold.

-The 10-year CGB Yield Index was 75.9 in November, slightly lower than the previous 76.8 reading, with 63.0% of respondents seeing yields continuing to rise.
+The 10-year CGB Yield Index was 65.6 in May, up from 53.3 in April, with 40% of respondents seeing higher yields ahead.